nextgis/docs_ngweb/source/general.rst

 * General.
 New data uploader.
 Check for size limits before starting an upload.
 * General.
 Stay on the same page on login to the same page.
 * General.
-Human readable error on trying to access non-existing attachement.
+Human readable error on trying to access non-existing attachment.
 * General.
 Human readable error on trying to render non-existing layer.
 * General.
 Human readable error on trying to write a geometry to a layer with a different geometry type.
 * General.
 Improve handling rasters with huge size.